voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 as possible for engineers, data scientists, and stakeholders to work together to build high quality datasets and computer vision models.

-Accordingly, FiftyOne Teams gives you the flexibility to configure user roles and fine-grained permissions so that you can safely and securly collaborate both inside and outside your organization at all stages of your workflows.
+Accordingly, FiftyOne Teams gives you the flexibility to configure user roles, user groups and fine-grained permissions so that you can safely and securly collaborate both inside and outside your organization at all stages of your workflows.

-This page introduces the basic roles, groups, and permissions available in FiftyOne Team.
+This page introduces the basic roles, groups, and permissions available in FiftyOne Teams.

 .. _teams-roles: